 Hot weather has caused fruit drop of avocados during the summer.
 It also causes excessive fruit drop at fruit setting time in the spring if the weather suddenly turns hot.
-As a possible means of protecting trees from this adverse weather, tests were made to determine the air temperature reduction which might be expected from evaporation from sprinklers.
+As a possible means of protecting trees from this adverse weather, tests were made to determine the air temperature reduction to be expected from sprinkler evaporation.
 Three representative tests are presented here out of the 11 made during the 1962 summer season.
-The tests were made in an 85 acre avocado orchard on the low portion of an east facing hillside.
+The tests were made in an 85-acre avocado orchard on the low portion of an east-facing hillside.
 The orchard was non-cultivated, sprayed for weed control, and sprinkled for irrigation.
-The avocado trees, spaced at 18 by 18 feet, had a uniform height of about 18 feet as they had been mechanically topped at 16 feet.
-The treating and monitoring set-up for the orchard tests is shown in fig. 1.
+The avocado trees, spaced at 18 x 18 feet, had a uniform height of about 18 feet as they had been mechanically topped at 16 feet.
+The treating and monitoring set-up for the orchard tests is shown in the diagram.